 You will be asked to take precautions when you attend for treatment.
 Follow the instructions you are given.

 Stay at least 1.5 metres away from other people.
 Cover your coughs or sneezes with your elbow.

-Tell the doctor about:
+Tell the person collecting your sample about:

 - your symptoms